 - Provide a medicine bath (30 minutes of potassium permanganate bath or Terramycin bath),

-- Adding aquarium salt in the tank can reduce the disease ( 3 tsp per gallon),
+- Adding aquarium salt to the tank can reduce the disease ( 3 tsp per gallon),

 - Medications like praziquantel or Formalin in certain doses can also help,